ThatGuyHes/CUBIRON/README.md

 - Inspired by the DIY 3D printing community
 - Thanks to the creators of Klipper, Hummingbird, and open hardware pioneers

 ---

-## 💬 Contribute

-This is a passion project — feedback, pull requests, remixes, and improvements are welcome!
-For any further inquiries, feel free to reach out to my e-mail: rocode.office@gmail.com

----

 ## ❓ FAQ

 <details>
-  <summary>Click to expand</summary>

-  Empty.
+  <summary>Are there any new plans for the Cubiron project?</summary>

+  Not at the moment.
+Though I have some major changes in mind.
+  Such as a 24V power supply, heated bed, and full enclosure.

 </details>

+---

+## 💬 Contribute

+This is a passion project — feedback, pull requests, remixes, and improvements are welcome!

 ---
 ## 🧾 License